 We subscribe to some periodicals in paper and online form, in addition to those in our databases and the OverDrive package.
 See the list of individual periodicals.

-The Primo multi-database search system allows to you search in one place to get articles from most of our different research databases.
-You'll probably get slightly different results than if you search the individual databases directly, but you'll usually still find the information you need.
+The Primo multi-database search system allows to you search in one place to find articles from most of our different research databases.
+The articles from the different databases are combined into a single results list.
+More about Primo.

 If you go to the individual databases, you might have search options that you don't have in Primo.
 For example, in an EBSCOhost database, you can choose to see only magazine articles, instead of long complicated journal articles.
-You can also choose to see only articles that are shorter or longer than a certain number of pages, or you can choose to see only cover stories.
+You can also choose to see only articles that are shorter or longer than a certain number of pages, or you can choose to see only cover stories (thus likely to be major, in-depth stories).

 Scholarly journals (also called academic journals) are used by researchers to report on their work.
 Some scholarly journals use the peer review process, in which independent subject experts carefully review submitted articles to determine which articles get published.
-Articles are usually quite long and detailed, are written at an expert level, and have a list of references (i.e., works cited) at the end.
+Articles are usually quite long and detailed, are written at an expert level, and have a list of sources (i.e., references or works cited) at the end.

 Finding articles: The Primo search tool, EBSCOhost databases, and ProQuest's ABI/INFORM have filters that let you search for articles published in scholarly or peer-reviewed journals.
 All journals in ScienceDirect:are peer-reviewed.
 For more information and instructions, see the Scholarly and Peer-Reviewed Journals & Articles guide.

-Full-Text means that the complete article – not just some information about the article – is available from a particular research database.
-The term can also refer to the articles themselves.
-The article is shown either in the form of a web page (i.e., HTML) or as a PDF file that resembles the printed article.
+Full-Text means the text of the complete article, and not just a description of the article and its publication details.
+A full-text research database can provide the actual articles for most or all of the articles it can identify when you search it.
+The article is shown either in the form of text on a web page or as a PDF file that resembles the original printed article.

 A periodical index database allows you to find information about periodical articles, but it does not include the actual articles.
-You'd have to find a library that subscribes to the periodical to read the actual article.
-They are often produced by government agencies or educational institutions as a public service.
+You'd have to find a library that subscribes to the periodical in print or online.
+Index databases are often produced by government agencies or educational institutions as a public service.
 Examples include the Hawaiʻi Pacific Journal Index and the Hawaiʻi Newspaper Index.

 See the next page (More About Periodicals) for information about: